Widebeam: History

-While a 57 ft long narrowboat may travel the entire UK waterways, there is still no wide link between the north and the south of England, so widebeams must stay in one part or the other unless they are prepared to make the journey in the sea around the coast, a journey for which most widebeams are unsuited.
+While a 57 ft long narrowboat may travel the entirety of UK waterways, there is still no wide link between the north and the south of England, so widebeams must stay in one part or the other unless they are prepared to make the journey in the sea around the coast, a journey for which most widebeams are unsuited.
 (Occasionally narrowboats take to the sea, such as Terry Darlington's "Phyllis May", but both narrowboats and widebeams are Class D vessels fit for rivers, small lakes and canals.
 Inevitably, their greater beam makes widebeams more stable than narrowboats, but, with their bow welldeck vulnerable to flooding, they are still not true seagoing boats.

 There is a plan to make a north-south canal link around Bedford.
-This would allow widebeams to move from the north to the south, but this canal extension may take decades to accomplish.
+This would allow widebeams to move from the north to the south.
+But this canal extension may take decades to accomplish.

 Dimensions

 A widebeam has beam of 2.16 m or more.
-Any widebeam with a permanent mooring and which is used a houseboat may be almost any size; but a widebeam intending to cruise the waterways must comply with size restrictions which dependant upon the dimensions of the waterway.
-A cruising widebeam's LOA is limited by the length of the shortest lock, its beam by the width of the narrowest lock (or some other width restrictions), and its draft by the canal's depth.
-(A canal is shallower at the sides than in the centre).
+Any widebeam with a permanent mooring and which is used a houseboat may be almost any size; but a widebeam intending to cruise the waterways must comply with size restrictions which depend on the dimensions of the waterway.
+A cruising widebeam's overall length (LOA) is limited by the length of the shortest lock, its beam by the width of the narrowest lock or some other width restriction, and its draft by the canal's depth.
+A canal is shallower at the sides than in the centre.
 Compared to narrowboats, this is a significant disadvantage for widebeams, particularly when meeting other boats.).
 A further restriction is that, if a cruising widebeam is to negotiate bridges and tunnels, its air draft must allow adequate clearance.